-You have to start near enough from scratch, and you know that there are unique challenges in marketing FinTech products that aren’t necessarily present in other industries.
+You must start near enough from scratch, and you know that there are unique challenges in marketing FinTech products that aren’t necessarily present in other industries.

 A 2013 article from The Huffington Post discussed how fickle consumers were nowadays, explaining that they’re far less likely to stay loyal to any one brand.

-However, as you can see in the graph below, the majority of respondents stated that one area where they would be most likely to remain loyal is their bank.
+However, as you can see in the graph below, many respondents stated that one area where they would be most likely to remain loyal is their bank.

-This isn’t great news for FinTech businesses who rely on the dissatisfaction of consumers with traditional banking methods to coax them into trying new financial products.
+This isn’t great news for FinTech companies who rely on the dissatisfaction of consumers with traditional banking methods to coax them into trying new financial products.

-You’ve also got to contend with the fact that there’s more competition than ever, thanks to a massive boost in FinTech investment over the past couple of years.
+You’ve also got to contend with the fact that there’s more competition than ever in the financial services space, thanks to a massive boost in FinTech investment over the past couple of years.

 So how exactly should you go about FinTech customer acquisition?